 This article studies a principal-agent problem where the only commitment for the uninformed principal is to restrict the set of decisions she makes following a report by the informed agent.
 We show that an ex ante optimal equilibrium for the principal corresponds to a finite partition of the state space, and each retained decision is ex post suboptimal for the principal, biased toward the agent’s preference.
 Generally an optimal equilibrium does not maximize the number of decisions the principal can credibly retain.
 Compared to no commitment, limited authority improves the quality of communication from the agent.
 As a result, it can give the principal a higher expected payoff than delegating the decision to the agent.

 ECON303 Intermediate Microeconomics II Sections

 Risk and uncertainty, some concepts in game theory, adverse selection, moral hazard, bargaining, auctions.
-Credit may be obtained for only one of ECON 303 and 306.
+Credit will be granted for only one of ECON 303 or ECON 306.